nianswe/powdery_mildew_detector/README.md

 Page 3: Health State Detector
 - Describe Business Requirement 2
-- Link to Cherry-Leaves Kaggle Dataset where you can dounload a set of powdery mildew infected and healthy images for live prediction.
+- Link to Cherry-Leaves Kaggle Dataset where you can download a set of powdery mildew infected and healthy images for live prediction.
 - Upload leaf images to get real-time classification results, where you can browse for sample files or drag and drop.
 - Display prediction statements and associated probabilities.
 - Provide a downloadable report of the examined leaves.